Menu

 Owned By: Town of Plymouth

 Hunting is allowed in season by licensed persons in compliance with Massachusetts law.
 Be mindful of hunting seasons, and wear bright orange if you’re entering the property during those times.
+No hunting on Sundays.

 Features

-This land is within the region of the Wampanoag tribe.
-To learn more about our local tribes, we encourage you to interact with their members.
-The Mashpee Wampanoag tribe and the Herring Pond Wampanoag both share information on their websites.
+This land is within the region of the Wampanoag.
+To learn more about local Native American tribes, we encourage you to interact with their members.
+The Mashpee Wampanoag and the Herring Pond Wampanoag share information on their websites.

 According to the The Plymouth Trail Guide, in pre-colonial times, a battle took place here between the Pokanokets (also members of the Wampanoag Nation) and a war party of Narragansetts.
 After the Narragansetts were defeated, large numbers of corpses were throw into the pond.
 In earlier times, the pond was named Narragansett Pond.
 A boggy wetland nearby retains the name.